samuelomotayo/data-analyst-sam/README.md

 <b3> 3.
 AWS Data Glue: This AWS is used to Extract, Transform and Load (ETL) the dataset.
 This service helps to analyze the dataset to achieve the desired insight.
 <br> 4.
 Draw.io: This is used for the technical drawing that provides a graphical view of how the different systems and components interact.

+In conclusion, data shows that Fairview has more mechanized systems compared to Westend.
+The low count of Rainwater harvesting/Alternative water systems in both locations potentially highlights low adoption or other factors such as perceived value or environmental factors concerns.
+The building water treatment system is prominently used in both locations but the Cooling System appears to be the most preferred in both locations.